 The decision to undergo plastic surgery is an important and serious step in anyone’s life.
 Plastic surgery is about more than enhancing aesthetics, it is also about rebuilding lives.
 Having a cosmetic or reconstructive procedure is a journey, and by visiting PlasticSurgery.org, you have taken an important first step in selecting a trusted partner to accompany you from research to recovery.

 Founded in 1931, the American Society of Plastic Surgeons (ASPS) is the world's largest organization of board-certified plastic surgeons.
-Representing more than 9,400 surgeons worldwide, the Society is a global institution and a leading authority on cosmetic and reconstructive plastic surgery.
+Representing 94% of all board-certified plastic surgeons in the U.S., and more than a 1,000 plastic surgeons worldwide, the Society is a global institution and a leading authority on cosmetic and reconstructive plastic surgery.

 Prior to having plastic surgery, there are three questions every patient should ask: